-The seats consist of seating surface as an integral part of the monocoque structure and adjustable backrest, upholstered with removable cushions.
+The seats consist of seating surfaces and rear seat backrest which are an integral part of the monocoque structure.
+The front seat backrest is adjustable, see below.
+Seats and backrests are upholstered with removable cushions.
 The cushions consist of a foam core covered with an easily cleanable, water-repellent fabric.